-Join Scott Simpson for an in-depth discussion in this video Working with numbers, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Working with numbers, part of Learning Bash Scripting.

 …Working with numbers in Bash is pretty straight forward.…To tell the interpreter that you're going to do math,…you need to wrap an expression up in double parenthesis.…If you're assigning the result of an arithmetic expression to…a variable, the paren's need to start with a dollar sign.…The expression inside the parenthesis can use either literal numbers or variables.…Batch supports six basic arithmetic operators.…Exponentiation with double asterisks, multiplication with a single asterisk,…division with a forward slash, modulo with a percent sign.…Addition with a plus, and subtraction with a minus.…

 I'll define a variable d to equal two.…And then I'll define e to equal the result of d plus two.…Then I'll echo out the value of e.…And I'll save.…And then I'll run my script.…And I see four, two plus two.…We…can also use the increment and decrement operators that you might be familiar with.…And the combination assignments.…e plus equals five would increment the value of e by five.…e times equal three, e divided by equals three, and e minus equals five.…

 - What is Bash?

 - Managing output with grep, awk, and cut

 - Displaying text with "echo"

 - Reading and writing text files

 - Working with loops